especies

 Parrotfish social-sexual development can be

-of females, and upon the death of the male a female
+harem of females, and upon the death of the

-will take its place.
-However, some individuals are also
+male a female will take its place.
+However, some

-harem by impersonating a female and thus mate
+impersonating a female and thus mate with the

-with the real females by stealth.
-Finally, the details
+real females by stealth.
+Finally, the details of

-one species to the next, but even within species
+from one species to the next, but even within

 Because night-predators are guided by scent,